 there are no significant changes in the design and intended purpose of the product.

-By way of derogation from the first subparagraph, from 22 September 2023 until 22 June 2025, a product that meets the conditions laid down in that subparagraph may only be placed on the market or put into service, if a written agreement for the performance of the conformity assessment has been signed by the notified body and the manufacturer.
+By way of derogation from the first subparagraph, from 1 January 2027 until 31 December 2028, a product that meets the conditions laid down in that subparagraph may only be placed on the market or put into service, if a written agreement for the performance of the conformity assessment has been signed by the notified body and the manufacturer in accordance with Section 4.3, second subparagraph, of Annex VII to Regulation (EU) 2017/745.
+In addition, a formal application for that conformity assessment shall be lodged with the notified body in accordance with Section 4.3, first subparagraph, of Annex VII to Regulation (EU) 2017/745 no later than 1 September 2026.

-A product to which this Regulation applies and which is covered by a certificate issued by a notified body in accordance with Directive 93/42/EEC may be placed on the market or put into service until the dates laid down in , also after the expiry date of such certificate, provided that the following conditions are met:
+A product to which this Regulation applies and which is covered by a certificate issued by a notified body in accordance with Directive 93/42/EEC that was valid on 26 May 2021 may be placed on the market or put into service until the dates laid down in point (b) of Article 120(3) of Regulation (EU) 2017/745, selected on the basis of the product risk class, provided that the conditions set out in Regulation (EU) 2017/745, points (a) or (b) of the second subparagraph of Article 120(2) and points (d), (e) and (f) of Article 120(3) thereof are met.

-a) the product was already lawfully marketed in the Union before 22 June 2023and continues to comply with the requirements of Directive 93/42/EEC, except for the requirement to be covered by a valid certificate issued by a notified body where the certificate expires after 26 May 2021;

-b) there are no significant changes in the design and intended purpose of the product;

-the appropriate surveillance of the compliance with the conditions referred to in points (a) and (b) of this paragraph is ensured by way of a written agreement signed by the notified body that has issued the certificate in accordance with Directive 93/42/EEC or a notified body designated in accordance with Regulation (EU) 2017/745 and the manufacturer.
+By way of derogation from the first subparagraph, where the conditions laid down in the second subparagraph of Article 120(2) of Regulation (EU) 2017/745 cannot be met, the product may be placed on the market or put into service until the dates referred to in the first subparagraph, also after the expiry date of the certificate issued by a notified body in accordance with Directive 93/42/EEC, only if after the expiry date of that certificate all the other conditions referred to in the first subparagraph are met.

 Article 3